 The Apple Card is actually safer than other credit cards, but you’re also giving up your spending information to some of the largest companies in the world.

 Mastercard has been in the credit card industry for a long time but it doesn’t look like they are going to be handling the customer service calls and inquiries.

 Goldman Sachs and Apple right now do not have customer service agents reps taking questions and so it becomes a question of will they be able to meet the demand of new customers when the card is officially launched?

 The interest rate really isn’t that great.
 13% – 24% is pretty standard across multiple credit cards.
 The interest rate shouldn’t even matter though because you shouldn’t be carrying a balance on your credit card.

 In 2001, Drazen Prelec and Duncan Simester of MIT published the results of their research in Marketing Letters.
-They found shoppers spend up to 100% more when using their credit card to pay instead of cash.
+They found shoppers spend up to 100% more when using their credit cards instead of cash.

-We already know this is true because of some cashback apps like Ebates and Ibotta that entice people to buy something that they weren’t planning on but justify themselves because of the good amount of cashback.
+We already know this is true because of some cashback apps like Rakuten and Ibotta that entice people to buy something that they weren’t planning on but justify themselves because of the good amount of cashback.

-I like the idea of the new credit card.
 But for the average American that is already afflicted with overspending, it worries me.
 People don’t understand what they’re getting themselves into and go further into debt.

 I will most likely apply for the credit card to familiarize myself but don’t see myself using it very often.